Mady520/Write-ups/TryHackMe/Linux-fundamentals-3/README.md

 `scp` used during ssh to copy files between two computers remotely.
 For `scp` several information is needed
 - Ip address of remote machine.
-- User if the remote machine.
+- User of the remote machine.
 - Name of the file on the local system.
 - Name we wish to store the file as on the remote system. e.g `scp file.txt ubuntu@IP:/home/ubuntu/filecopied.txt`.